yume-chan/ya-webadb/libraries/fetch-scrcpy-server/README.md

 # @yume-chan/fetch-scrcpy-server

-A script to download Scrcpy server binary.
+A script to download Scrcpy server binary from official GitHub releases.

 ## Usage